yugabyte/yugabyte-db/docs/content/preview/api/ysql/exprs/aggregate_functions/_index.md

 This section focuses on the _effect_ that each illustrated function has.
 It leaves formal definitions to the [invocation syntax and semantics](./invocation-syntax-semantics/) section and the [Signature and purpose of each aggregate function](./function-syntax-semantics/) section.

-### Aggregate function invocation—SQL syntax and semantics: [here](./invocation-syntax-semantics/)
+### Aggregate function invocation—SQL syntax and semantics

+**[Here](./invocation-syntax-semantics/)**.
 This section presents the formal treatment of the syntax and semantics of how an aggregate function is invoked as a special kind of `SELECT` list item—with the invocation syntax optionally decorated with an `ORDER BY` clause, or a `FILTER` clause.
 This account also explains the use of the `HAVING` clause which lets you restrict a result set according the value(s) returned by a list of aggregate functions.

 There are four variants of the `GROUP BY` invocation style: `GROUP BY <column list>`; `GROUP BY GROUPING SETS`; `GROUP BY ROLLUP`; and `GROUP BY CUBE`.
 Further, all but the bare `GROUP BY <column list>` allow the use of  a `GROUPING` keyword in the `SELECT` list to label the different `GROUPING SETS`.
 Because all of this requires a fairly lengthy explanation, this is covered in the dedicated section [`Using the GROUPING SETS, ROLLUP, and CUBE syntax for aggregate function invocation`](./grouping-sets-rollup-cube/).

-### Signature and purpose of each aggregate function: [here](./function-syntax-semantics/)
+### Signature and purpose of each aggregate function

+**[Here](./function-syntax-semantics/)**.
 The following list groups the thirty-seven aggregate functions in the same way that the sidebar items group them.
 The rationale for the grouping is explained in the referenced sections.

 &#160;&#160;&#160;&#160;&#160;&#160;[`avg()`](./function-syntax-semantics/avg-count-max-min-sum/#avg)<br>
 &#160;&#160;&#160;&#160;&#160;&#160;[`max()`](./function-syntax-semantics/avg-count-max-min-sum/#max-min)<br>